lilykuntz/CS701-Project/README.md

   (1) Clone github repository into Android Studio.

   (2) You may need to set up an Android Virtual Divice.
 To do so, click "Tools" --> "AVD Manager" --> "Create Virtual Device".
 Select "Phone" for the category and "Pixel 2" for the name.
-Click "Next", "Next", "Finish".
+Click "Next".
+Click "Advanced Settings".
+Make sure the Back Camera setting is set to "VirtualScene".
+Click "Next", "Finish".

   (3) Now, click "Run 'app'".